elenamanresa/elenamanresa.github.io/_pages/about.md

 ---

 \
-I am Associate Professor at New York University.
+I am an Associate Professor of Economics at New York University.

 - [CV](files/CV.pdf)